Fort Advance |

 (1898 - 1899), Augusta

-A Spanish-American War winter training camp for troops of several northern states, located near Wheless Station between Wrightsboro Road and Troupe Street, about four miles west of the city.
+A Spanish-American War winter camp for troops relocated south from several northern states, located near Wheless Station between Wrightsboro Road and Troupe Street, about four miles west of the city.
 Site adjacent to what would later become Daniel Field.
 Originally named Camp Samuel B.M.
 Young.
 Several streets in the area still bear the names of the states that the troops came from.

 (1917 - 1919), Augusta

 A Federalized National Guard training encampment and demobilization center for the 28th Division.
-Site sold to the city after the war, became Daniel Air Field and a housing area.
+Site sold to the city after the war, becoming Daniel Air Field and a residential housing area.

 Fort Wrightsborough ?